0xdevalias/devalias.net/_posts/2013-07-31-rails-omniauth-and-stealthmode-oh-my.md

 ## OmniAuth

-Since there’s probably noone better to explain what [OmniAuth](https://github.com/intridea/omniauth) is than the developers themselves, i’ll let them describe it:
+Since there's probably noone better to explain what [OmniAuth](https://github.com/intridea/omniauth) is than the developers themselves, i'll let them describe it:

 > OmniAuth is a Ruby authentication framework aimed to abstract away the difficulties of working with various types of authentication providers.
 It is meant to be hooked up to just about any system, from social networks to enterprise systems to simple username and password authentication.